M3B-Lab/VirtuousPapers/README.md

 25. Venturini F, Sperti M, Michelucci U, et al. Exploration of Spanish Olive Oil Quality with a Miniaturized Low-Cost Fluorescence Sensor and Machine Learning Techniques.
 Foods.
 2021;10(5):1010. doi:10.3390/foods10051010
 26. Venturini F, Sperti M, Michelucci U, Gucciardi A, Martos VM, Deriu MA.
 Extraction of physicochemical properties from the fluorescence spectrum with 1D convolutional neural networks: Application to olive oil.
 Journal of Food Engineering.
 2023;336:111198. doi:10.1016/j.jfoodeng.2022.111198

+---

+### Acknowledgements:

+The listed works have been developed as part of the VIRTUOUS project, funded by the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie-RISE Grant Agreement No. 872181 (https://www.virtuoush2020.com/).